Rabbinic Judaism: Written and Oral Law

 Rabbinic tradition holds that the details and interpretation of the Torah (Written Law), which are called the Oral Torah or Oral Law, were originally an unwritten tradition based upon the Law given to Moses on Mount Sinai.
 All the laws in the Written Torah are recorded only as part of a narrative describing God imparting these laws to Moses and commanding him to transmit them to the Jewish nation.

 However, as the persecutions of the Jews increased and the details were in danger of being forgotten, these oral laws were recorded by rabbi Judah ha-Nasi ("Judah the Prince") in the Mishnah, redacted c.
 200 CE.
 The Talmud was a compilation of both the Mishnah and the Gemara, rabbinic commentaries redacted over the next three centuries.
-The Gemara originated in two major centers of Jewish scholarship, Palestine and Babylonia.
+The Gemara originated in two major centers of Jewish scholarship, Israel and Babylonia.
 Correspondingly, two bodies of analysis developed, and two works of Talmud were created.
 The older compilation is called the Jerusalem Talmud.
-It was compiled sometime during the 4th century in Palestine.
+It was compiled sometime during the 4th century in Israel.

-Judaism at this time was divided into antagonistic factions.
+Judaism at the time of the late Second Temple period was divided into antagonistic factions.
 The main camps were the Pharisees, Saducees, and Zealots, but also included other less influential sects.
 This led to further unrest, and the 1st century BCE and 1st century CE saw a number of charismatic religious leaders, contributing to what would become the Mishnah of Rabbinic Judaism, including Yochanan ben Zakai and Hanina Ben Dosa.

 Destruction of the Temple

-Before the destruction of the Second Temple, Judaism was divided into antagonistic factions.
-The main camps were the Pharisees, Saducees, and Zealots, but also included other less influential sects.
-The 1st century BCE and 1st century CE saw a number of charismatic religious leaders, contributing to what would become the Mishnah of Rabbinic Judaism, including Yochanan ben Zakai and Hanina Ben Dosa.

 Following the destruction of the Temple in 70 CE and the expulsion of the Jews from the Roman province of Judea, Jewish worship stopped being centrally organized around the Temple, prayer took the place of sacrifice, and worship was rebuilt around rabbis who acted as teachers and leaders of individual communities.

 The destruction of the Second Temple was a profoundly traumatic experience for the Jews, who were now confronted with difficult and far-reaching questions: